fabric8io/kubernetes-client/doc/java-generation-from-CRD.md

 And the corresponding configurations of the Maven plugin are (output of `mvn help:describe -DgroupId=io.fabric8 -DartifactId=java-generator-maven-plugin -Dversion=<version> -Ddetail`):

 ```
+    alwaysPreserveUnknown
+      User property: fabric8.java-generator.always-preserve-unknown
+      Always preserve unknown fields in the generated classes by emitting an
+      additionalProperties field

     datetimeDeserializationFormat
       User property: fabric8.java-generator.datetime-deserialization-format
       DateTime format used for Deserialization of fields of type `date-time`